-Michael, Xiaoli, and Yifei, three graduate students in the group, are organizing a student-led symposium at the upcoming Fall ACS meeting in Boston (August 2018).
-The speaker lineup is stellar!
-If you plan to be in Boston for ACS this fall, consider stopping by this event: it should be fun!
+Michael, Xiaoli, and Yifei, three graduate students in the group, organized a student-led symposium at the Fall ACS meeting in Boston (August 2018).
+The speaker lineup was stellar!

 Gabrielle Covey, a student from UA, returned to our labs today for a ten-week REU summer research experience, during which she will continue her studies on the metal binding properties of a series of novel rhodamine dyes capable of fluorescence turn-on signaling.